 - The Government has also introduced various provisions for compensation and allowances if there are any issues with the entire wage set-up.

-- State Governments are also given incentives to offer employment, with 75% of the cost of the materials and 100% of the labour cost being given by the Government of India.
+- State Governments are given incentives to offer employment, with 75% of the cost of the materials and 100% of the labour cost being provided by the Government of India.

 - If any State Government fails to provide employment to the rural workers, then the cost of the unemployment allowance should be borne by them.